anntzer/mplcursors/doc/source/index.rst

 Animations
 ----------

-Matplotlib's :mod:`~.animation` blitting mode assumes that the animation object is entirely in charge of deciding what artists to draw and when.
+Matplotlib's :mod:`.animation` blitting mode assumes that the animation object is entirely in charge of deciding what artists to draw and when.
 In particular, this means that the ``animated`` property is set on certain artists.
 As a result, when :mod:`mplcursors` tries to blit an animation on top of the image, the animated artists will not be drawn, and disappear.
 More importantly, it also means that once an annotation is added, :mod:`mplcursors` cannot remove it (as it needs to know what artists to redraw to restore the original state).

 As a workaround, either switch off blitting, or unset the ``animated`` property on the relevant artists before using a cursor.
-(The only other fix I can envision is to walk the entire tree of artists, record their visibility status, and try to later restore them; but this would fail for `~.ArtistAnimation`\s which themselves fiddle with artist visibility).
+(The only other fix I can envision is to walk the entire tree of artists, record their visibility status, and try to later restore them; but this would fail for :class:`~matplotlib.animation.ArtistAnimation`\s which themselves fiddle with artist visibility).

 Indices and tables
 ==================